 If you can put together high-quality and up-to-date material on a relevant topic and share it on your site, why wouldn’t others want to see it?

 Also, if you notify everyone you have featured on your list, they might just share it or even shoot you a link!

 Humans love visual information, which is why infographics are a type of curated content that is all but guaranteed to delight your visitors.

 You can embed them on your own site (in fact, many come with a code for that very purpose) as well as function as fodder for your social media channels.

 To find infographics, merely do a Google image search for “[your topic] + infographic” or try one of the following sites:

 If you can’t find any embed code, don’t forget to link back to the original source!

 Many of the above tactics will also yield prime material for newsletters.
 You have a newsletter sign-up form on your website, right?
 If not, now is the time to implement one.

-Email newsletters are a marketing tool with one of the highest ROIs out there.
+Can you really afford to put it off any longer?
+After all, email newsletters are a marketing tool with one of the highest ROIs out there.
 Newsletter subscribers are more likely to come back to your site than anyone else.

 After all, they trusted you with their email address, did they not?
 If that isn’t an indicator of interest, I don’t know what is.